ETO Logo

 However, because the clustering algorithm involves a degree of randomness, relying on the algorithm alone to generate the clusters can produce unstable results - that is, different runs of the algorithm will often assign the same article to different clusters.
 We address this by screening out articles and citations that are less likely to convey meaningful information, which tend to “throw off” the clustering algorithm.
 Specifically, we screen out articles unless:

-• they cite at least 10 other articles, OR
+• they cite at least 10 other articles and were published more than 4 years ago, OR

-• they cite at least one other article AND are cited by at least one article.
+• they cite at least one other article AND are cited by at least one article, AND were published more than 1,000 days ago.

 We also disregard “unstable” citation links when clustering articles - that is, citations that cause the clustering structure to vary significantly over different runs of the clustering algorithm.1